Men's Tennis:

 Full list of singles winners, year by year, of the Geneva Open for men, including champions, runner-ups and finals results of each tournament edition.

-The Geneva Open has crowned its men's singles champion in 21 editions, in which a total of 17 players have won at least one title.
-The first champion was Balázs Taróczy in 1980 and the most recent was Casper Ruud in 2024.
+The Geneva Open has crowned its men's singles champion in 22 editions, in which a total of 18 players have won at least one title.
+The first champion was Balázs Taróczy in 1980 and the most recent was Novak Djokovic in 2025.

-Casper Ruud won 3 of the last 5 titles, while in the last 10 editions, 7 players have won the title: Casper Ruud (3), Stan Wawrinka (2), Thomaz Bellucci, Márton Fucsovics, Nicolás Jarry, Thomas Muster and Alexander Zverev.
+Casper Ruud won 3 of the last 5 titles, while in the last 10 editions, 7 players have won the title: Casper Ruud (3), Stan Wawrinka (2), Thomaz Bellucci, Novak Djokovic, Márton Fucsovics, Nicolás Jarry and Alexander Zverev.

 Among the players that won titles, the most successful in the Geneva Open is Casper Ruud with 3 trophies.